Showing posts with label Mt.06. Show all posts

 Why’d the authors of the gospels go with “mammon” instead of the usual Greek words for wealth, πλοῦτος/plútos or χρῆμα/hríma or εὐπορία/evporía?
 Or, because this verse is so often translated, “You cannot serve both God and money” (GNB, NIV, NLT), why not the word for money (literally “silver”), ἀργύριον/argýrion?

 Well, we don’t know.
-It’s likely because the ancient Christians first memorized this Jesus-saying with the Aramaic word deliberately kept in it.
+It’s likely because the ancient Christians first memorized this Jesus-saying with the Syriac word deliberately kept in it.
 The original-language word was important to them, and if Jesus is the one who made ’em memorize the saying, it’s likely important to him too.
 He wants us Christians to pay more attention to this word.

 So we did.
 In fact when the ancient Christians preached on mamoná, they Grecianized it—they tacked on a Greek noun-ending, turning into not just a Greek word, but a Greek name.
 That’s why so many Christians, myself included, capitalize it.
 They treated Mammon like a person, ’cause Jesus said you can’t serve Mammon as well as God—and it must therefore be a competitor god.
 Obviously a false god, but still.